avoytkiv/credit-mlops/README.md

 `AWS_ACCESS_KEY_ID` - to run experiments on more powerful cloud instance; `AWS_SECRET_ACCESS_KEY` - see above;
 `HEROKU_API_KEY` - to deploy app;
-`TOKEN_GITHUB` - to give permissions for Github workflows.
+`TOKEN_GITHUB` - to give permission for Github workflows.

 ## TODO